-To summarize all that we've discussed, please complete the following table:
+To summarize all that we've discussed, complete the following table:

 Gaining Mass Transforming Mass Losing Mass Which process is responsible?
-Photosynthesis Biosynthesis (Cellular) Respiration What is the effect on CO 2 around the plant?
-No effect Increases What is the main product(s) of the process?
-Starch, cellulose, lipids, proteins, etc CO 2 and H 2 O
+Photosynthesis Biosynthesis (Cellular) Respiration What happens to the amount of CO 2 around the plant?
+Decreases No effect Increases What is the main product(s) of the process?
+Glucose Starch, cellulose, lipids, proteins, etc CO 2 and H 2 O